Skip to main content

 • Two or more years of life (i.e., subscriptions, rentals, leases for less than one year — not capital)

-3. Physical Makeup of item
+3. Physical Makeup of the item

 • Singular Piece of Functional Equipment/Software